craquiest/deep-learning-for-coders-2019/README.md

-# Personal Files for Fastai Deep Learning for Coders 2019
+# Files for Fastai Deep Learning for Coders 2019

 Lamine Gaye